IgorKowalczyk/majo.exe/README.md

 3. 🚧 **Modifications:**

    - The footer in the Dashboard, such as "Powered by Majo.exe," **must not be modified or removed**.
+   - The `/about` command **must not be modified or removed**.
+This command contains information about the project and its authors.
-   - The bot's source code **must not be modified in any way that would remove or alter the original attribution**.
+   - The project's source code **must not be modified in any way that would remove or alter the original attribution**.
-   - **The license must be included with any public distribution** of the bot's source code.
+   - **The license must be included with any public distribution** of the project or its modified source code.

 4. 📦 **Distribution:**